yelena-pakumirzakova-cko/checkout-api-reference/Pay to bank notes.md

 In short, the root `currency` field is always the destination currency unless a `destination.currency` is provided.
 This allows for conversions.

+- Seems like much of the details in the destination are really `recipient` fields.
+Perhaps we should move them there although we need to decide what gets stored in the Vault instrument alongside the bank details.

+- Destination reference - this is what appears on the recipient's statement.
+Should this not be included in billing descriptor?